What is a Permalink?How to Make SEO-Friendly Permalinks on Your Blog (2026)

 Leave a Reply:

 34 replies to “What is a Permalink?
-How to Make SEO-Friendly Permalinks (Blog URLs)”
+How to Make SEO-Friendly Permalinks on Your Blog (2026)”

 1. Wow, I never thought of the importance of permalink structure before now.
 You’ve taken time to explain the concept to my understanding.
 I’ll have to set my permalinks better now.
 Hope it will not have any effects on my Google rankings.
 Thanks for this information.